 INT’L DAY OF RURAL WOMEN: Salesian Missions highlights projects that empower rural women

 NEW ROCHELLE, NY (Oct.
-15, 2022) Salesian Missions, the U.S. development arm of the Salesians of Don Bosco, joins humanitarian organizations and countries around the globe in honoring International Day of Rural Women, which is celebrated each year on Oct.
-15. This day, which was first established in 2008, recognizes “the critical role and contribution of rural women, including Indigenous women, in enhancing agricultural and rural development, improving food security and eradicating rural poverty.”
+15, 2023) Salesian Missions, the U.S. development arm of the Salesians of Don Bosco, joins humanitarian organizations and countries around the globe in honoring International Day of Rural Women, which is celebrated each year on Oct.
+15. This day, which was first established in 2008, recognizes “the critical role and contribution of rural women, including Indigenous women, in enhancing agricultural and rural development, improving food security, and eradicating rural poverty.”

-In honor of International Day of Rural Women, Salesian Missions is proud to share some Salesian agriculture projects that empower rural women.
+In honor of International Day of Rural Women, Salesian Missions is proud to share some Salesian projects that empower rural women.

 Salesian missionaries have operated the Don Bosco Training Center in San Jose, Philippines, since 1995.
 An organic agricultural production course was launched three years ago in response to the government’s call to augment the food production industry.
 The Salesian diocese of San Jose is in a region which is known as the country’s rice granary.
-Rice is the staple food in the Philippines, and 80 percent of the population are farmers.
+Rice is the staple food in the Philippines, and 80% of the population are farmers.
 The most recent course helps protect the environment through sustainable organic farming.

 Don Bosco Training Center is not the only farming education that Salesians provide in the region.
 In the mid-1980s, Salesian Bishop Leo Drona founded the Gratia Plena Social Action Center to help the poor farming population after a destructive typhoon.
 It considers organic agriculture as a strategic response to environmental issues by promoting sustainable farming methods.

-Through the Gratia Plena Social Services Center, Salesians support and guide farmers to acquire skills and the know-how to boost the local economy.
+Through the Gratia Plena Social Services Center, Salesians support and guide farmers to acquire skills to boost the local economy.
 The center also works in partnership with small-scale farmers, cooperatives, and development practitioners who believe in organic practices of producing food for life, health, and the environment.
 Salesians are exploring possibilities for the Don Bosco Training Center to work in closer collaboration with Gratia Plena Social Services Center.

 Contact: [email protected]